humonnom/readme-in-japanese/README.md

 # README AI Translator Action

-This GitHub Action automatically translates your README.md file to different languages using OpenAI's GPT-4, with a special focus on Japanese language translation.
+This GitHub action uses OpenAI's GPT-4 to automatically translate the README.md file into Japanese.

 ## Introduction

 The README AI Translator Action simplifies the process of translating README files to japanese language, leveraging the power of OpenAI's GPT-4 technology.

-By translating your README.md to Japanese, you can reach over [121 million](https://pontoon.mozilla.org/ja/) Japanese-speaking developers and users, significantly expanding your project's accessibility in one of the world's largest tech communities.
+By using this action, you can reach over [121 million](https://pontoon.mozilla.org/ja/) Japanese-speaking developers and users, significantly expanding your project's accessibility in one of the world's largest tech communities.